HACK MY LUNCHBOX

 USER EMPATHY SESSIONS

 Our team interviewed a few parents with their kids to identify what were the main unmet needs from both sides regarding school lunch.
-Through the sessions we understood the different sets of concerns of the PARENTS as well as the CHILDREN.
+Through the sessions we understood the different sets of concerns of the PARENTS and the CHILDREN.

 TIME & EDUCATION – The parents want to teach their kids about healthy food, but they don't have time to do it, and they are afraid they won’t listen